makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+User Stories

+As a user
+I want to play a frame of bowling so that I can get the points from it

+As a user
+I want to play two frame of bowling so that I can get the total from it

+As a user
+I want to play 10 frame of bowling so that I can get the total score

+As a user
+I want to play get individual roll scores so that I can analyse my game

+As a user
+I want to be able to play bonus rounds for my spare and strikes so that I can aim for a total high score of 300